-Trump Will Protect Health Workers Who Reject Patients On Religious Grounds
+Trump Admin Will Protect Health Workers Who Refuse Services On Religious Grounds

 Health care workers who want to refuse to treat patients because of religious or moral beliefs will have a new defender in the Trump Administration.

-The top civil rights official at the Department of Health and Human Services is creating the Division of Conscience and Religious Freedom to protect doctors, nurses and other health care workers who refuse to take part in procedures like abortion, or treat certain people – especially transgender patients — because of moral or religious objections.
+The top civil rights official at the Department of Health and Human Services is creating the Division of Conscience and Religious Freedom to protect doctors, nurses and other health care workers who refuse to take part in procedures like abortion, or treat certain people because of moral or religious objections.

-"No one should be forced to choose between helping sick people and living by one's deepest moral or religious convictions, and the new division will help guarantee that victims of unlawful discrimination find justice," said Roger Severino, the director of HHS' Office for Civil Rights.
+"Never forget that religious freedom is a primary freedom, that it is a civil right that deserves enforcement and respect," said Roger Severino, the director of HHS' Office for Civil Rights, at a ceremony to announce the new division.

 The establishment of the division reverses an Obama-era policy that barred health care workers from refusing to treat transgender individuals, or people who have had or are seeking abortions.